 Two winning photos told particularly compelling stories.
 Photographer Captures A Rare Octopus With Transparent Head.
 The ocean hides an infinite universe that most probably will never be discovered in its entirety by mankind.

 Divers and photographers have long tried to capture the hidden gems of the ocean and came back with amazing shots many times.
 Blackwater photographers are diving into to deepest corners of the ocean and Taipei-based artist Wu Yung-sen has been doing the same thing for more than 4 years.
 When deep-diving recently, he encountered a very rare larval Wunderpus octopus and successfully captured it on his camera.
 The photo shows the transparent head of the octopus, encapsulating its red brain and leaves the viewer speechless.
 My Octopus Teacher review: The strange lives of cephalopods up close.
 By Elle Hunt My Octopus Teacher is available on Netflix from 7 September 2020 In many ways, the octopus is a tough proposition: a soft-bodied mollusc that carries the bulk of its brain in its arms, that can render itself solid without a skeleton or liquid despite its beak, that evolved separately from nearly every other organism on Earth.

 You’re not deep—20 feet or so—and there’s plenty of light.
 As you’d expect in such a tropical place, the water is warm.
 All around, you see ripples of a fine gray-black sand, covered, in places, with a kind of greenish scum.
-As you explore, you notice a conch shell.
-Stoutly made, it has six heavy spikes coming off it.
 Why Do Octopuses Remind Us So Much of Ourselves?
 Watch Day Octopus Change Color Rapidly While Sleeping.
 Any pet owner will tell you that their animal is a member of the family.